I’ve been a director at The Search Initiative a while now. We’ve had some crazy results for a whole bunch of clients – all in very different niches.

 If you’re serving 10,000 words of content in a huge blog post, but Google is only interested in serving service pages with 50 words of content – you’ve missed the point.

-Another commonly found problem is including too much content in a single post, when your competitors have several shorter posts.
+Another commonly found problem we find at The Search Initiative is including too much content in a single post, when your competitors have several shorter posts.

 One of the main attractions for Thailand are the yoga retreats.
-If you’re searching for this in America, you’re expecting to find destinations.
+If you’re searching for this (yoga retreats) in America, you’re expecting to find destinations.
 Let’s take a look:

 The first position is called Yoga Journal and includes almost no content aside from images and headings.
 That’s exactly what the users were looking for.